-Retaining a reserve in the funding valuation is beneficial for plan members because it facilitates greater stability of contribution rates and benefit levels in case a future funding valuation shows a decline in assets or an increase in pension costs.
+Classifying the surplus as a contingency reserve is beneficial for plan members because it facilitates greater stability of contribution rates and benefit levels in case a future filed funding valuation shows a decline in assets or an increase in pension costs.

 It’s aimed at keeping the plan fully funded with “base provisions” as referred to in the Funding Management Policy – meaning an average contribution rate of 11% and full inflation protection on all pension credit.

-3. What's the role of the Funding Management Policy?
+6. What’s the role of the funding management policy?

 In 2003, the sponsors adopted a Funding Management Policy (FMP).
 The FMP provides the sponsors with a guidance framework for decision making when there’s a funding surplus or shortfall.